google/or-tools/cmake/README.md

 ## Dependencies

-OR-Tools depends on severals mandatory libraries.
-You can compile them all at configure time using the option `-DBUILD_DEPS=ON` (`OFF` by default) or you can compile few of them using the options below.
+OR-Tools depends on several mandatory libraries.
+You can compile them all at configure time using the option `-DBUILD_DEPS=ON` (`OFF` by default) or you can compile few of them using the options below (see [CMake Options](#cmake-options) below).

 * ZLIB (`BUILD_ZLIB`),
 * Google Abseil-cpp (`BUILD_absl`),